dmml/PythonDataAnalysis/README.md

 # Datasets

-All the datasets used in scripts are in 'Datasets' folder.
+All the data files used in scripts are in 'Datasets' folder.